46+ DIY Ideas to Make Thanksgiving Wreaths

 The colorful hydrangeas set the perfect mood for Thanksgiving.

-The burlap garden on a grapevine background makes the wreath look exceedingly rustic.
+The fabric flowers on a grapevine background make the wreath look exceedingly rustic.

 Alongside the leaves and birds, you can also add faux autumn fruits and vegetables like pumpkin, kiwi, and orange for a magnificent effect.